riff7a/riff7a/README.md

 - 🌱 I’m currently learning MARL and other agent-based algorithms.
 - 💞️ I’m looking to collaborate on social media anaylsis as well as some mechanism design about it.
 - 📫 You are welcomed to reach me through my email rannit1025@gmail.com or fang376@purdue.edu.
-- ⚡ Fun fact: I draw comics and posters for LGBTQ novels, movies and TV shows in my spare time, and have 20,000 followers on Weibo～
+- ⚡ Fun fact: I draw comics and posters for novels, movies and TV shows in my spare time, and have 20k followers on Weibo～

 <!---
 riff7a/riff7a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.